jasur-2902/CarRecognition/README.md

 # CarRecognition

+## Due to Price and Cost, I've deprecated the API.
+The project will return 404 result when GET/POST requests are made.

 This is one of the best vehicle recognition applications.
 It can determine the car's license plate number, color, model, brand and year.